The Immortal Hour

 Act 2:

-(Scene 1) One year later at the court of King Eochaidh and his Queen Etain.
-They celebrate their first perfect year together, but they share that they are both troubled by dreams and premonitions.
+(Scene 1) One year later at the court of King Eochaidh and his wife and new Queen Etain.
+They celebrate their first perfect year together, but beneath the glamour, they share that they are both troubled by dreams and premonitions.

 An unknown Lord arrives (Midir) and challenges the Eochaidh to a game of fidchell, an ancient game of strategy like chess, where unborn Gods battle and kings are pawns.
-The winner will be granted his greatest wish.
+The winner is to be be granted his greatest desire.

-Act 2 (Scene 2 Ending) Midir, the Sidhe royal associated with Love, breaks the spell which has enchanted Etain and stolen her memory of herself, and they return to The Land of the Young, (Tir na nOg) leaving the King Eochaidh with Dalua.
+Act 2 (Scene 2 Ending) Midir, the Sidhe royal associated with Love, sings for here which breaks the spell which has enchanted and entrapped Etain in the mortal world and restores her stolen memories of who she is, and they return to The Land of the Young, (Tir na nOg) leaving the King Eochaidh with Dalua.

-With Etain lost to him, Eochaidh finds himself alone.
-Dalua returns to deliver him the only dream left to him: the dream of death.
+With Etain lost to him, Eochaidh is alone.
+Dalua returns to deliver him the only dream left for him to have.